Railroads & Locomotives Railroad Operations Horseshoe Curve

 Baldwin Centipede locomotive 5827 and an unseen mate shove hard against the class N5c cabin car as yet another in the parade of westbound Pennsylvania Railroad freights challenges the Allegheny Mountains at Horseshoe Curve west of Altoona.
 Frank Quin photo

 It wasn’t long until Horseshoe Curve caught the attention of many wishing to witness this marvel and its scenic beauty.
 The Pennsylvania Railroad didn’t shy away from promotional opportunities upon completing significant landscaping to the area in 1879.
 The completion of a macadam road in 1932 also became a game changer as it provided easier access to the curve.
+In 1967, Horseshoe Curve was designated as a National Historic Landmark.

-The inside of the loop eventually set the stage for a park-like destination as tourism to the area increased at the end of World War II.
+The inside of the curve eventually set the stage for a park-like destination as tourism to the area increased at the end of World War II.
 Over the years, the site has seen additions and improvements for the visitor’s experience, including a gift shop in 1940 and multiple pieces of displayed equipment with Altoona-built K4-class 4-6-2 No. 1361 as the most prominent.
 A significant addition came in the form of a $5.8 million visitor center that was supported by both the state and the National Park Service.
 Completed in 1992, the facility includes a funicular to complement the 10-story stairway for viewing the curve at track level.
-The overall site is managed today by the Altoona’s Railroaders Memorial Museum.
+The overall site is managed today by Altoona’s Railroaders Memorial Museum.

 The late Trains and Classic Trains Senior Editor J. David Ingles and his friend Dick Wallin visited the World Famous Horseshoe Curve in 1969.